celestiaorg/CIPs/cips/cip-shwap_protocol.md

 The atomic primitive of Celestia's DA network is the share.
 Shwap standardizes messaging and serialization for shares.
 Shares are grouped together, forming more complex data types (Rows, Blobs, etc.).
-These data types are encapsulated in containers, e.g., Row container groups shares of a particular row.
+These data types are encapsulated in containers, For example, row container groups shares of a particular row.
 Containers can be identified with the share identifiers in order to request, advertise or index the containers.
 The combination of containers and identifiers provides an extensible and expressive messaging framework for groups of shares and enables efficient single roundtrip request-response communication.

 Many share groups or containers are known in the Celestia network, and systemizing this is the main reason behind setting up this simple messaging framework.
 A single place with all the possible Celestia DA messages must be defined, which node software and protocol researchers can rely on and coordinate.
-Besides, this framework is designed to be future-proof and sustain changes in the core protocol's data structures and proving system as long shares stay the de facto atomic data type.
+Besides, this framework is designed to be sustain changes in the core protocol's data structures and proving system as long shares stay the de facto atomic data type.

 Besides, there needs to be systematization and a joint knowledge base with all the edge cases for possible protocol compositions of Shwap with lower-level protocols Bitswap, KadDHT, or Shrex, which Shwap aims to describe.